ot4i/ace-demo-pipeline/tekton/README-vault.md

 ![vault overview](/demo-infrastructure/images/ace-and-vault-overview.png)

+Several ways to achieve this are described at https://developer.hashicorp.com/vault/docs/deploy/kubernetes#high-level-comparison-of-integrations with two of the main approaches being [Vault Agent Injection](#container-setup-for-agent-injection) and the [Vault Secrets Operator](#container-setup-for-vault-secrets-operator).
+Both require a Vault to be acessible, and the initial stages are very similar.

 ## Initial Vault setup

 The simplest way to use Vault is to install it in "dev" mode, which is insecure but works for the